-- Training about bullying and peer mediation given to 'Buddies'. - > Staff to identify children who would benefit from having a 'buddy' and help to pair up children. - Teaching Assistants work closely with SEN pupils or any children who have a disability.
+- Training about bullying and peer mediation given to 'Buddies'. - Staff to identify children who would benefit from having a 'buddy' and help to pair up children. - Referral to the Home/School Support Worker. - Children with EAL can speak to a member of staff who can speak their language (Polish) - Teaching Assistants work closely with SEN pupils or any children who have a disability.
 Children are also taught to understand disabilities and SEN so are expected to seek help if they witness any bullying.

-St Margaret Clitherow Primary Catholic Academy: Bullying Incident Report Form
+Bullying Incident Report Form

-Name of Pupil/s:
+Name of Pupil: Year Group:

 Date:

-Name of person completing form:

-Details of incident
+Details of incident:

-Incident reported to
+Incident reported to:

-Action taken
+Action taken:

-Davant contacted

-Parent contacted
+Parent Contacted?

-Signed:
+Signed by:

+Pupil: Class Teacher: